mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/synccontacts` and this will create a CSV report and send it to the mails set.

-## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>
-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
-Detail list with examples:
-...

 # Customize It!<a name="customizeit"/>
 This brief guide intends to give a high level idea of how this Kick is built and how you can change it according to your needs.